-Data Analysis.
-We used open and axial coding [23] to inductively analyze responses to questions about spot hunting, creation and hiding.
+We used open coding [23] to inductively analyze responses to questions about spot hunting, creation and hiding.
 Using the uploaded information, we also reviewed all spots' media, containers, start locations, and final locations.
 Thus, we did not physically go to the spot locations during this analysis stage.
-We experienced some technical difficulties with our game site during the study and only 61 of the 73 participants were successful in submitting their spot creation online.
-Our analysis of creations includes only these 61 spots.
+Overall, our analysis goals were to understand what activities occurred during both hunting and hiding and players' rationales when hiding their spot.